Update Location

 The best lawns are mowed by people who know what they're doing.

-Mowing is a solid twofer: It coaxes your lawn to grow more and keeps it looking fine.
+Mowing means getting a solid twofer for your lawn: It coaxes your grass to grow more and keeps it looking fine.
 But hey, there's a right way and a wrong way to mow your lawn—and you can trace more than a handful of lawn problems back to poor mowing practices.
-We're talking mowing too short, not bothering to sharpen the blades, doing the whole procrastination thing, going all buzz cut when you do mow—we could go on.
+We're talking mowing too short, not bothering to sharpen the blades, doing the whole procrastination thing—we could go on.
 But we won't.
 We're nice like that.

 Want to be on the cutting edge of mowing your lawn properly?
 (Yeah, we went there.)
-Follow these simple rules to get it right.
+Watch our lawn video and then review these tips on how, when, and how often to mow to get it right.
+Don’t forget the extra lawn mowing tips at the end, and you’ll be on your way to achieving mowed lawn perfection.

-Set your mower at the highest preferred setting for your grass type and only cut the top 1/3 of the grass blades at any one time.
-True, this might mean you have to mow again after several days, but hear us out—it's worth it.
+It’s generally recommended to mow your lawn lower in the spring for the first cut of the season.
+After that, set your mower at the highest preferred setting for your grass type and only cut the top 1/3 of the grass blades at any one time.
+True, this might mean you have to cut the grass again after several days, but hear us out—it's worth it.
 Longer grass blades can grow and support more roots and develop a deeper root system that is better able to find water and nutrients in the soil.
 Scalping the lawn forces grass plants to focus their energy on regrowing their blades, not deepening their roots, plus it makes it more likely that weeds can muscle in.
 Taller grass blades shade the soil and keep it cooler, helping prevent weed seeds from sprouting.
 Plus, let's be honest: Taller grass is way softer to walk on and helps cushion touch-football tackles better than short grass.

 Of course, there's an exception here to prove the rule: While most grass types respond best to having the mower set to the one of the highest settings, zoysia grass and centipedegrass prefer a middle mower setting, and even pickier bermuda grass and creeping bentgrass thrive on the lowest mower settings.